On Air Now

-Oxford music academic proposes to “decolonise the syllabus” and make the subject more inclusive following pressure from Black Lives Matter demonstrations.
+The University of Oxford has said it will “decolonise the syllabus” and make the subject more inclusive, following pressure from Black Lives Matter demonstrations, and its own students.

-A professor from one of the world’s leading universities is hoping to “decolonise” its degree-level music offering and enhance the diversity of the undergraduate curriculum.
+One of the world’s leading universities is hoping to “decolonise” its degree-level music offering and enhance the diversity of its undergraduate curriculum.

 ‘Decolonising’ the syllabus comes as part of an effort to acknowledge how Western Art Music has, throughout history, travelled and forced itself as a dominant genre, giving itself higher emphasis than diverse or grassroots styles.

-The documentation, which arose from a faculty “away day”, comes amid fears degree-level music will become inaccessible to students if universities do not increase the voices and stories on their curriculums.
+The move comes amid fears degree-level music will become inaccessible to students if universities do not increase the voices and stories on their curriculums.

 While Music A-Level and GCSE uptake is at an all-time low, greater representation of non-European and American thinkers could also encourage a more diverse pool of students to take up music at university.